 Table 1 summarizes the results of the Monte Carlo analysis for β{a3} and β{a3c} .
-The first number in each cell is the mean of the monte carlo density.
-The number in parentheses is the standard deviation.
-As we previously noted, the SBI estimator will produce consistent estimates for the parameters (i.e., the β 's) for all players in the game, as well as for the standard errors for B. The upper section of Table 1 displays the monte carlo sampling distributions of $\hat{\beta}{a3}$ and $\hat{\beta}{a3c}$ for the system and SBI estimators.
-First, note that both the SBI and system estimators are consistent; they both recover the true parameter values on average.9 Second, although the SBI estimator uses less information than the system estimator, it is nearly as efficient for samples of at least 500.
-Indeed, it is also useful to note that the standard deviation of the system estimator's density is the gold standard for the standard error estimators.
-So, for samples of 500, we would like the average estimated standard error to be close to .22, while for N=5000, it should be close to .06.
+The first number in each cell is the mean of the Monte Carlo density.
+The number in parentheses is the SD.
+As we previously noted, the SBI estimator will produce consistent estimates for the parameters (i.e., the β 's) for all players in the game, as well as for the SEs for B. The upper section of Table 1 displays the Monte Carlo sampling distributions of $\hat{\beta}{a3}$ and $\hat{\beta}{a3c}$ for the system and SBI estimators.
+First, note that both the SBI and system estimators are consistent; they both recover the true parameter values on average.10 Second, although the SBI estimator uses less information than the system estimator, it is nearly as efficient for samples of at least 500.
+Indeed, it is also useful to note that the SD of the system estimator's density is the gold standard for the SE estimators.
+So, for samples of 500, we would like the average estimated SE to be close to 0.22, whereas for n = 5000, it should be close to 0.06.